qaalabs/fabric/docs/03b-medallion-lakehouse/instructions.md

-# 03b ~ Create Medallion Architecture in a Fabric Lakehouse
+# Lab 03b ~ Create Medallion Architecture in a Fabric Lakehouse

 In this exercise you will build out a medallion architecture in a Fabric lakehouse using notebooks.
 You will create a workspace, create a lakehouse, upload data to the bronze layer, transform the data and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the semantic model and create relationships.